 - 2.12 Under both the Act and common law, distributions are made by individual companies and not by groups.
-The group accounts are therefore not relevant for the purpose of determining a company's profits available for distribution (see 10.1 to 10.3 below).
-The effect of the inclusion of profits and losses arising from equity accounting in individual accounts is considered at 10.1 to 10.3 below.
-The status of accounts prepared in accordance with IAS 28 or IAS 31 (ie using equity accounting) where a company has an associate or jointly controlled entity but has no subsidiaries is considered at 10.4 below. - 2.13 Whether or not a distribution may be made within the terms of the Act is determined by reference to a company's 'relevant accounts'.
+The group accounts are therefore not relevant for the purpose of determining a company's profits available for distribution.
+The effect of the inclusion of profits and losses arising from equity accounting in individual accounts is considered at 10.1 to 10.3 below. - 2.13 Whether or not a distribution may be made within the terms of the Act is determined by reference to a company's 'relevant accounts'.
 Where it is proposed to make a distribution during the company's first accounting reference period or before any accounts have been circulated, initial accounts must be prepared.
-In all other cases the relevant accounts are its last annual accounts that were circulated to members2 or interim accounts made up to a more recent date, if the proposed distribution cannot be justified by reference to the last annual accounts. - 2.14 The items in these accounts to which reference is made in determining the amount of a distribution which may be made are listed in section 836(1) as profits, losses, assets, liabilities, provisions8, share capital and reserves (including undistributable reserves).
+In all other cases the relevant accounts are its last annual accounts that were circulated to members or interim accounts made up to a more recent date, if the proposed distribution cannot be justified by reference to the last annual accounts.
+In the case of a public company, these initial or interim accounts must be delivered to the Registrar of Companies before the distribution is made (see 2.20 below). - 2.14 The items in these accounts to which reference is made in determining the amount of a distribution which may be made are listed in section 836(1) as profits, losses, assets, liabilities, provisions13, share capital and reserves (including undistributable reserves).
 Thus, valuations or contingencies referred to in notes to the financial statements, but not incorporated in the balance sheet, do not affect the amount of realised profit calculated by reference to the relevant accounts.
 For example, if the relevant accounts record an unrealised profit but state in a note that, as a consequence of an event subsequent to the balance sheet date, the profit has become realised, interim accounts must nevertheless be prepared before a distribution can be made out of these profits. - 2.15 Similarly, disclosures about the impact of future changes of accounting policy, such as those required by IAS 8(30), do not affect the amount of realised profit calculated by reference to the relevant accounts.
-However, they may be relevant to the application of the common law on capital maintenance where a distribution is to be made in the period in relation to which the change of policy will be implemented (see 3.30 and 3.31 below).
+However, they may be relevant to the application of the common law on capital maintenance where a distribution is to be made in the period in relation to which the change of policy will be implemented (see 3.30 and 3.31 below). - 2.16 In practice it may not be sufficient to determine the amount of realised profits simply by examining the relevant accounts as further enquiries may be necessary as to the composition of the various reserves included in the balance sheet.
+For example, certain reserves may include both realised and unrealised profits.
+As there is no legal requirement for a company to distinguish in its accounts between distributable and non-distributable profits as such (see 2.25 to 2.27 below), companies should keep sufficient records to enable them to distinguish between those profits which are available for distribution and those which are not. - 2.17 Under section 395, a company's individual accounts must be prepared either as 'Companies Act individual accounts' or as 'IAS individual accounts'.
+Thus, the relevant accounts will be either its 'Companies Act individual accounts' or 'IAS individual accounts', depending on the choice made by the company.
+It follows that when a company elects to prepare its statutory individual accounts in accordance with EU-adopted IFRSs, it is the amounts stated in those accounts that are relevant for the purposes of justifying a distribution. - 2.18 The detailed requirements for relevant accounts (annual, interim or initial) are summarised in the following paragraphs.